 THE TITLES AND AWARDS Accorded to SAALUMARADA THIMMAKKA

 - Padma Shri award – 2019

 - One of BBC’s 100 Women in 2016

 These are only few I had listed from inputs from google but there is a list she had received awards for.
 Saalumarada Thimmakka is living with her foster son Umesh now.
 She is 105 years old.
 Her foster son is also successfully running the “PRITHVI BACHAO” (Save Earth) movement.
 Also, he runs his own nursery and distributes plants to those farmers who are interested in growing trees.
 He has distributed more than 5 lakh saplings until now.

-There is thimmakkafoundation which is involved in environment, education, medical relief etc all inspired by Thimmakka’s spirit by her great gift to the nature.
-For more info read this
+There is thimmakka foundation which is involved in the environment, education, medical relief etc, all inspired by Thimmakka’s spirit by her great gift to nature.
+For more info read this.

 There are many unsung real-life champions who have helped or contributed towards the betterment of our society, Let’s learn from them and be a helping hand.

 This is part of my Positive Humans series I have been writing on people who are an inspiration, motivation with their attitude of gratitude and ever helping nature.
 To meet such motivational humans click and read here.